MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-insights.md

 1. Choose **All customers** or a **Secondary segment** to compare your primary segment with and select **Next**.

-1. Optionally, choose one or more fields of interest to focus the analysis around specific attributes instead of looking at all attributes and select **Next**.
+1. Optionally, choose one or more fields of interest to focus the analysis on specific attributes and select **Next**.

 1. Provide a name for you overlap analysis, an optional display name, and a description.